Green Finger, Fairytale Castle, Fairy Castles, Barbed Wire Cactus, Etc.

 The LLIFLE (Encyclopedia of Living Forms) says this in the description of Acanthocereus tetragonus cv.
 Fairytale Castle:

-“Fairytale castle”, “Fairy castle” or “Green finger” cactus is the evocative name by which this common succulent plant is marketed and refers to the numerous vertical stems of different heights that resemble spires and turrets.
+“Fairytale castle”, “Fairy Castle” or “Green finger” cactus is the evocative name by which this common succulent plant is marketed and refers to the numerous vertical stems of different heights that resemble spires and turrets.
 This diminutive cultivars ‘Fairy Castle’ was discovered in cultivation and is a very popular plant often found in the succulent part of the box retail stores.
-Some expert classify the cactus as a monstrous form of Acanthocereus tetragonus (Acanthocereus floridianus), but the true self of this plant is controversial and some suggest that it may be a form of Cereus hildmannianus or even a dwarf form of Cereus hildmannianus subs. uruguayanus.
+Some experts classify the cactus as a monstrous form of Acanthocereus tetragonus (Acanthocereus floridianus), but the true self of this plant is controversial and some suggest that it may be a form of Cereus hildmannianus or even a dwarf form of Cereus hildmannianus subs. uruguayanus.
 Whichever scientific name is correct, the plant is a delightful cactus.”

 I picked this Acanthocereus tetragonus up at Wagler’s Greenhouse in September 2018.
 I think I had one of these in 2015, which I think also came from Wagler’s which was also unnamed.
 I gave up most of my plants a few years ago, so out it went.
 So, I decided to bring this one home.